Riverside Park

 Overview

 Riverside Park is a 15 acre park running along the Huron River, stretching from Maiden Lane to Broadway Street just north of downtown.
 View the Ann Arbor Parks and Nature Areas Map for location context.
-The B2B Trail runs through the park, making it an important connection.
-Thanks to the B2B, the park has connections to Argo Park, Island Park and many more parks and areas of the city.
-The park features picnic tables and grills, a playground, an open grassy field and softball diamond.
+The B2B Trail runs through the park, making it an important connection to Argo Park, Island Park and many more parks and areas of the city.
+The path receives winter snow clearing.
+The park features picnic tables and grills, a playground, an open grass field and softball diamond.
 There is a grove of redbud trees in the park that is dedicated to Veterans of World War I. This section of the river is great for fly fishing, with several areas easy to access.

 Park Notices